 Terrero was in her fifties when she embroidered the handkerchief.
 She was doing a 4-month sentence for breaking a window.
 She had not been guilty of any crime prior to this.
 She was a very able musical composer married to an Argentinian, she was living a comfortable life in Essex with leisure time hobbies.

-A lot of women turned to use textiles and in a way, their banners flags and these embroidered works have documented history in symbolic domestic arts with the cloth.
+A lot of women turned to use textiles and in a way, their banners flags, and these embroidered works have documented history in symbolic domestic arts with the cloth.
 Many of them refused to pay fines or accept the lighter option.
 This would result in them being put in prison.
-Many would opt for the harsher criminal sentencing to make more of a statement.
+Many would opt for harsher criminal sentencing to make more of a statement.
 Different crimes could be filed and sentenced differently and the treatment and punishment differed in severity.
 Terrero made it known that some of these judges were contemptuous, patronising.
 She named one of her judges in her embroidery.
 Judge Lawrie on Wednesday, March 27th to four months”.
 Writing paper was sometimes not allowed but needle and thread seem to have escaped notice many communicated what happened to them in prison by sewing.

-Emily Wilding Davidson summary of her input
+Emily Wilding Davidson’s summary of her input

 Born Blackheath 11/10/1872.
 Women were not allowed to study degrees she studied at Oxford and Royal Holloway College.
 She was a teacher.
 She joined the Women’s Social and Political Union WSPU in 1906.
 Arrested for arson and disturbing the peace.

 1909 months prison Strangeways in Manchester throwing big stones at the carriage of David Lloyd George chancellor.
 In Strangeways she was subjected to a water hose in response to her hunger strike this flooded the cell a bit and she later sued the Prison staff for it.